Assisted hatching can improve IVF success rates

-Our Southern California fertility doctor, Robert Anderson MD, often recommends assisted hatching.
-As part of in vitro fertilization (IVF), this procedure helps the embryo hatch, giving it a better chance of implanting in the uterus and becoming a successful pregnancy.
+Our Southern California fertility doctors, Robert Anderson MD and Don Royster MD often recommend assisted hatching.
+As part of in vitro fertilization (IVF), this procedure helps the embryo hatch.
+As a result, it gives the embryo a better chance of implanting in the uterus and developing into a successful pregnancy.

 A few days after fertilization, our experienced embryologists hatch each embryo in our laboratory.
 They use a high-powered microscope to evaluate the embryo.
-The embryologists then insert a fine needle, use a laser or apply a special acidic solution to create a tiny opening in the outer layer of the embryo, called the zona pellucida.
+The embryologists then insert a fine needle, use a laser or apply a special acidic solution to create a tiny opening in the outer layer (zona pellucida) of the embryo.
 This layer exists to protect the embryo.
 By penetrating it, the proteins and genetic material inside will have easier access to the wall of the uterus.

-This elasticity and thinning of the outer layer of the embryo is a natural process that occurs in all pregnancies, whether or not IVF was used.
-In IVF, Dr. Anderson transfers the embryo to the uterus about one day after assisted hatching.
+This elasticity and thinning of the outer layer of the embryo is a natural process that occurs in all pregnancies.
+In IVF, Dr. Anderson or Dr. Royster transfer the embryo to the uterus about one day after hatching.
 Then, it has a chance to implant and become a viable pregnancy.

-Our Southern California fertility doctor recommends assisted hatching for certain patients.
+Our Southern California fertility doctors recommend assisted hatching for certain patients.

 - Women over 35 years of age